 For a list of financial aid forms and resources, click here.

 For more information about Pell Grants, click here.

 To view our Financial Aid policies, click here.

 Apply for admission to SC4 by following the steps to enrollment.

-Fill out FAFSA by March 1.
-You will need to complete FAFSA every year that you want financial aid.
+Fill out the Free Application for Federal Student Aid (FAFSA) by March 1.
+You will need to complete a FAFSA every year that you want financial aid.
 Include SC4's Title IV code, 002310, on your FAFSA to ensure we receive your financial aid application.

 Apply for financial aid early.
 The financial aid application at SC4 takes four weeks to complete, and while Federal Pell Grants and student loans are awarded on a continual basis throughout the year, other state and federal grants, and some work-study positions, are awarded on a first-come, first-served basis.